Skip to content

 Two backends are first-class:

-• SQLite + sqlite-vec (default since 0.9) β€” single file, zero external services, git clone + uv sync and you're running (Engrama is not yet on PyPI; install from source).
+• SQLite + sqlite-vec (default since 0.9) β€” single file, zero external services, pip install engrama and you're running.

 • Neo4j 5.26 LTS (opt-in) β€” for multi-process production setups, large-scale vector search, or teams that already use Cypher.